oracle/oci-java-sdk/README.md

 Examples can be found [here](/bmc-examples/src/main/java/).

-You may run any example by invoking the `exec:java` goal and passing appropriate values for `exec.mainClass` and `.exec.arguments` properties, for example: `ObjectStorageGetBucketExample` class dwwhich requires 3 argumentsxi which are OCID of the compartment, name of bucket, name of object.
-This example class can be run as follows:
+You may run any example by invoking the `exec:java` goal and passing appropriate values for `exec.mainClass` and `.exec.arguments` properties, for example: `ObjectStorageGetBucketExample` class requires 3 arguments which are OCID of the compartment, name of bucket, name of object.
+This example class can be executed as follows:

 ```
 mvn -am -pl bmc-examples exec:java -Dexec.mainClass=ObjectStorageGetBucketExample \